 Music is forfeited in this game, in favour of ambience sounds from machinery, machine gun sounds and the sounds of the aliens running around the base.

-Part of the Following Group
+Part of the Following Groups

-|Power Play||Dec, 1993||67 out of 100||67|
+|Power Play||Amiga||Feb, 1992||74 out of 100||74|

 There are currently no topics for this game.

 Sound EffectsAllister Brimble, responsible for sound on Alien Breed, tells in an interview at AGDB: "The Alien death sound effects were actually sampled newly born kittens, mutated on my sampler with an explosion added!"